jcsaezal/panbuild/README.md

     options: -t epub --epub-cover-image=cover.png
 ```

 Essentially, the `-N` or the `-o` switches are no longer specified as target-specific options.
-Instead, two new properties are specified inside the `pandoc_common:` section: `output_basename` -to encode the root of the name for the output file (the extension is added automatically)-, and `options` -to indicate those options that will be applied for _all_ targets-.
+Instead, two new properties are specified inside `pandoc_common`: `output_basename` -to indicate the root of the name for the output file (the extension will be added automatically)-, and `options` -to indicate those options that will be applied for _all_ targets-.

 <!-- PERHAPS ADD HERE SOMETHING ON THIS: